pdevito3/craftsman/README.md

 - ✅ Functional Tests use Docker DB and has other cleanup items

-- ✅ NextJS template (still a WIP, but you can find [the sandbox for things here](https://github.com/pdevito3/next-template-wrapt-sand))
+- ✅ NextJS template (still a WIP and not documented, but you can find [the sandbox for things here](https://github.com/pdevito3/next-template-wrapt-sand) and poke through the Craftsman code if you'd like.
+Can answer questions in out Discord as well.)

   - ✅ OIDC Auth support
   - ✅ List View